MJKWoolnough/jslib/README.md

 }
 ```

-The confirm method adds a `confirm`-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.
+The confirm method adds a [confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm)-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.

 The text of the two buttons is set to the `OK` and `CANCEL` fields of the language object, which can be set with [setLanguage](#windows_setlanguage).

-The returned Promise will resolve to true if the `OK` button is clicked, and false if the `CANCEL` button was clicked or the dialog window was closed.
+The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve to true if the `OK` button is clicked, and false if the `CANCEL` button was clicked or the dialog window was closed.

 #### <a name="windows_baseelement_prompt">prompt</a>
 ```typescript